 About

-otherPriorities.com was supposed to become a site for texts and think pieces, written exchange and debate on the differences in culture and values between Africa, the West, and the Rest of the World.
-Some time before my retirement, I told a number of friends who all had their own personal attachment to Africa and with whom I had worked together in and on Africa over the years, about my idea for such a site.
-They were interested and ask me to let them know when I start.
-So, I buildt the site and, in the fall of 2016, we came together in Bern to see how it would work.
-The conclusion was that it wouldn’t.
+Well before my retirement in 2016, I told a dozen of my friends about my idea of creating a website for written exchange and debate, as well as texts and think pieces on Africa, the West, and the Rest of the World.
+I would name it otherPriorities.com.
+They all had their personal attachment to the continent, and I had worked together with them in or on Africa.
+They were interested and asked me to let them know when I started.
+I built the site, and in the fall of 2016, we came together in Bern to see how it would work.

 Dominik Langenbacher